vrdelpino/Quantum-Computing-Experiments/README.md

 # Quantum Computing Experiments

-Quantum Computing Experiments is a project to learn Quantum Computing using different Quantum simulators and libraries like Q#, Cirq and IBM QExperience.
+Quantum Computing Experiments is a project to learn Quantum Computing using different Quantum simulators and libraries like Q#, Qiskit, Cirq and IBM QExperience.

 # Table of Contents